Discord-ChatBot/docs/README.md

 * **Easy-to-use**: InterChat is user-friendly and can be set up in just a few minutes.
 * **Customizable**: You have the freedom to choose from different display modes such as compact, embedded, and webhooks, to customize the appearance of your chat messages and align them with your server's branding.
 * **Frequently Updated**: InterChat is regularly updated with new features to enhance its functionality and performance.
-* **Flexible**: InterChat is highly adaptable and can be used in a variety of ways, from one-on-one conversations to large-scale group chats. _(Coming Soon)_
+* **Flexible**: InterChat is highly adaptable and can be used in a variety of ways, from one-on-one conversations to large-scale group chats.

 ## Installation